Queens County, NY

 Back L-R. Matthew Glynn, David Carey, Dan Reed, Phillip McManus, James Ward, Walter Rutherford, Mark Edwards, Patrick Nee, Bobby McGinn, David Edwards, Edward Shevlin

-Walter Cooper, Queens County AOH Vice President, Kieran Mahoney Newly Installed AOH Division 9 President, and John Manning AOH Queens County President.
+From left to right: Walter Cooper, Queens County AOH President, Kieran Mahoney AOH Division 9 President and Queens County AOH Recording Secretary, and previous AOH Queens County President John Manning

 About the AOH